mat-0/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 19:00 on 08 Dec 2025 or as the situation changes.

+- Flood alert: Tributaries in Cheltenham and Tewkesbury
+- Forecast rising river levels overnight may lead to flooding.
+Flooding is possible on 09 December 2025 .
+Flooding may affect low lying land and roads adjacent to Wymans Brook, Carrant Brook, Hatherley Brook, Swilgate and the River Chelt.
+Locations that may be affected include Mitton, Ashchurch, Walton Cardiff and locations along the River Chelt from Charlton Kings to Uckington and Boddington.
+We are closely monitoring the situation .
+Take care and avoid walking, cycling or driving through flood water .
+This message will be updated by 9:00AM on 09 December 2025 or as the situation changes.

 - Flood alert: River Severn in Gloucestershire
 - River levels remain high due to recent rainfall, flooding may continue over the next few days.
 Flooding may affect low lying land and roads adjacent the River Severn from Tewkesbury to Gloucester.
 Locations that may be affected include Apperley, Maisemore, Hempstead, Minsterworth Ham and Quedgley.
 Severn Ham, Tewkesbury starts to fill.

-Predicted peaks during high tides: - Sunday evening 07/12; Gloucester 3.5m to 3.6m at 23:15PM, Sandhurst 3.7m to 3.9m at 23:30PM.
-Monday morning 08/12; Gloucester 3.5m to 3.6m at 11:30AM, Sandhurst 3.7m to 3.9m at 11:45AM.
-Additional rainfall is forecast over the next few days.
+Predicted peaks:-

+Tuesday morning 09/12; Gloucester 2.9m to 3.2m at 00:00AM, Sandhurst 3.4m to 3.6m at 00:30AM.
+Tuesday afternoon 09/12; Gloucester 3.2 to 3.5m at 12:00PM, Sandhurst 3.6m to 3.8m at 12:30PM

+River levels are currently peaking and will remain high over the next few days.
+Additional rainfall is forecast over the next 48 hours.

 We are closely monitoring the situation.
 Avoid using low lying footpaths and any bridges near local watercourses and avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 2:00PM on 8 December 2025, or as the situation changes.
+This message will be updated by 2:00PM on 9 December 2025, or as the situation change.

 - Flood alert: River Leadon catchment
 - High river levels today may lead to flooding.